CENTER FOR ACADEMIC EXCELLENCE

 Registration for summer courses at community colleges and other universities generally occurs in March or April.
 You’ll also need to take the necessary steps to be admitted to another school before you can register for classes.

 Most instructors give you the information you need to keep track of your grade.
 Make sure you understand how the grade is calculated by re-reading the syllabus.
 Then you should be able to plug in the grades that have been returned.
-See if your professor keeps an online grade book (like on Blackboard).
+See if your professor keeps an online grade book (like on D2L Brightspace).
 If you have used all of the available resources to figure out your grade but you still have questions, it’s time to talk to your instructor about it.
 Make an appointment or go in during office hours and explain the specific issues that are confusing you.
 Your academic advisor can also be helpful when you’re trying to understand grading practices (grade curves, weighted grades, and so forth).

 The most important thing to do is to discuss the situation with your instructor and your advisor.
 Is the course salvageable?
 What would be required for you to pass?
 If it looks like you would have to ace the rest of the semester to earn a satisfactory grade, you should be realistic and assess whether you are likely able to turn the course around.
 If you determine you are failing a course, here are some options to improve the situation:

-- Changing the Course to Credit/No Credit: For courses that are considered a “free elective,” you have the option to change the grading system to credit/no credit.
+2. Changing the Course to Credit/No Credit: For courses that are considered a “free elective,” you have the option to change the grading system to credit/no credit.
 “Free electives” are those courses that are not used to fulfill requirements in the Dialogues, in the student’s major program (including required support), in the additional foreign language component for the BA, in the additional science component for the BS, minor requirements, departmental honors requirements, or honors scholar requirements.
 Earning a grade of ‘D’ or higher will result in you earning credit for the course (designated as a ‘Y’ on your transcript), and a grade of ‘F’ will earn you no credit for the course.

-- Repeating the course: For students who earn a ‘D’ or ‘F’ in a course, you can enroll in the course again once registration for the next semester begins.
+3. Repeating the course: For students who earn a ‘D’ or ‘F’ in a course, you can enroll in the course again once registration for the next semester begins.
 When you repeat a course, both grades will be listed on your transcript, but only the higher grade will be calculated into your GPA.
 This means that you have an opportunity to improve your grade in the course and GPA overall.
 If you are wanting to repeat a course where you earned a ‘C’ or higher, you will have to get an override from the Registrar’s Office to repeat the course.

 You can find the deadlines for dropping classes on the Registrar’s website here.